An Aylesbury care home resident who was too unwell to holiday in Blackpool had the beach brought to him, following efforts by care home staff.

 Alan and friends also entertained themselves with games of Hook The Duck and posing in face-in-the-hole boards.
 They also enjoyed sticks of rock brought back from the real Blackpool by residents who made the trip.

-Activities co-ordinator Helena Thompson said: “Alan had already been scheduled to travel on the holiday when we received his diagnosis and his doctor advised us he wouldn’t be able to travel.
+Activities co-ordinator Helena Piper said: “Alan had already been scheduled to travel on the holiday when we received his diagnosis and his doctor advised us he wouldn’t be able to travel.

 “Our residents play a key role in the development of their service, helping to shape events and activities – so it’s important to make sure we’re helping them take part in the activities that matter to them.